Optical control of spin-splitting in an altermagnet

 In conclusion, we demonstrate that optical excitations significantly modify the spin-splitting gaps in an altermagnet with correlated electrons.
 We study this effect by employing real-time simulations based on an interacting tight-binding model.
 The modification in spin-splitting is driven by the photoinduced changes in the band structure.
 The magnitude of changes in spin-splittings is strongly sensitive to the intensity of the light-field.
 Our findings suggest that light fields can be an effective tool for modifying the altermagnetic properties of strongly correlated systems on ultrafast timescales.

 \textit{Acknowledgments:} Theory and simulation were supported by the Computational Materials Sciences (CMS) Program funded by the US Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
 Data analysis was provided by the User Program of the Molecular Foundry, supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
 S.R and T.O. are supported by the Computational Materials Sciences Program funded by the US Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
+S.R. was partially supported by funds from the UC National Laboratory Fees Research Program of the University of California, Grant Number L25CR9003.
 This work is funded in parts by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) 217133147/SFB1073, projects B03 and C03.